 Sony Belt-Drive Automatic Turntable

-Sony brings you a modern turntable with hi-fi sound and minimalist design for straightforward operations and connectivity.
-You have a one-step start to enjoy your vinyl records anywhere, anytime.
+Sony brings you a modern turntable with hi-fi sound and a minimalist design for straightforward operations and connectivity.
+You have a one-step start to enjoying your vinyl records anywhere, anytime.
 It comes with two-speed settings and has built-in switchable photo output with three gain settings.

 You have a high-grade performance from Sony, so you certainly have the best turntable for Sonos with this choice.
 It has both wired and wireless connections.
 The aluminum die-cast platter and straight aluminum pipe tonearm give low resonation and vibration with rich sound quality.